Redocly/redocly-cli/docs/commands/build-docs.md

 redocly build-docs --config=./another/directory/config.yaml
 ```

-### Use theme.openapi option
+### Hide search

-The following command uses the optional `--theme.openapi` argument to build docs with hidden search box:
+The following command uses the optional `--theme.openapi` argument to build docs with the search box hidden:

 ```bash
 redocly build-docs openapi.yaml --theme.openapi.disableSearch
 ```

-### Use templateOptions option
+### Use a custom template

-The following command uses the optional `--templateOptions` argument to build docs using a custom Handlebars template and add a custom `templateOptions` object:
+The following command builds docs using a custom Handlebars template and adds metadata to the meta tag in the head of the page using `templateOptions`:

 ```bash
 redocly build-docs ./openapi/api.yaml -t custom.hbs --templateOptions.metaDescription "Page meta description"